Illegal immigration to the United States: In the workforce

 Illegal immigrants within the workforce are extremely vulnerable due to their status.
 Being illegal makes these individuals susceptible to exploitation by employers as they are more willing to work through bad conditions and low income jobs—consequently making themselves vulnerable to abuse.
-Most illegal migrants end up being hired by U.S. employers who exploit the low-wage market produced through immigration.
+Most illegal migrants end up being hired by US employers who exploit the low-wage market produced through immigration.
 Typical jobs include: janitorial services, clothing production, and household work.

 Many illegal Latin American immigrants are inclined to the labor market because of the constraints they have with their job opportunities.
 This consequently forms an informal sector within the labor market.
 As a result, this attachment formulates an ethnic identity for this sector.

 Congress passed the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) in 1996.
 This prevented federal, state, and local public benefits from flowing to illegal immigrants.
 It also required federal and state agencies to disclose if someone was illegal.
 Additionally, PRWORA prohibited states from giving professional licenses to those illegal.
 Though PRWORA prevents public benefits from flowing to illegal immigrants, there are exceptions.
-Illegal immigrants are still entitled to medical assistance, immunizations, disaster relief, and k-12 education.
+Illegal immigrants are still entitled to medical assistance, immunizations, disaster relief, and K-12 education.
 Despite this, federal law still requires local and state governments to deny benefits to those illegal.
 The implementation of PRWORA demonstrated the shift towards personal responsibility over "public dependency."
-There were about eight million undocumented workers in the United States in 2010.
+There were about eight million illegally present workers in the United States in 2010.
 These workers were 5% of America's workforce.

 Causes

-There are however numerous incentives which draw foreigners to the U.S. Most illegal immigrants who come to America come for better opportunities for employment, a greater degree of freedom, avoidance of political oppression, freedom from violence, famine, and family reunification.
+There are however numerous incentives which draw foreigners to the US.
+Most illegal immigrants who come to America come for better opportunities for employment, a greater degree of freedom, avoidance of political oppression, freedom from violence, famine, and family reunification.

-International polls by the Gallup organization from 2013 to 2016 in 156 foreign countries found that about 147 million adults would, if they could, move to the U.S., making it the most-desired destination country for potential migrants worldwide, followed by Germany and Canada.
+International polls by Gallup in 2021 found that the US remained the most-desired destination country for potential migrants worldwide, followed by Canada and Germany.

 Causes by region

-In general, illegal immigrants from Mexico and Central America come to the US as they flee from insecurity and violence in their own country (i.e. forced recruitment in gangs). or in search for better economic opportunities.
-However, it sometimes also occurs due to political oppression.
-From Asia, they come for economic reasons but some come involuntarily as sex slaves or indentured servants.
-From Sub-Saharan Africa, the majority come for economic activities.
-From Eastern Europe, they primarily come for economic activities and to rejoin family already in the United States.
-Like other regions, there are also some who come involuntarily as part of the sex industry.
+In general, illegal immigrants from Mexico and Central America come to the US as they flee from insecurity and violence in their own country (i.e. kidnappings, rape or forced recruitment in gangs), or in search for better economic opportunities.
+Political corruption, failed institutions, and extortion by gangs contribute contribute to this weak economy and lack of opportunity.

+With a pattern of persecution of Christians in Iran, Iranian converts to Christianity from Islam face the death penalty.
+Peyman Malaz, chief operating officer of the PARS Equality Center, noted that "Those who arrive at the border are often the most persecuted and desperate, such as Iranian Christians".
+Matthew Soerens, U.S. Director of Church Mobilization for World Relief, noted that in 2024, "30,000 of the 100,000 refugees resettled in the U.S. were Christians fleeing persecution."